cbcrg/pergola/_sources/index.rst.txt

 not often sequential and hence share a similar structure with longitudinal data.

 Pushing this observation further, Pergola process your longitudinal data adopting widely-used genomic formats.
-This way, Pergola makes your data compliant with powerful genomics software tools, simplifying its analysis and visualization.
+Besides offering you several processing options, Pergola makes your data compliant with powerful genomics software tools, this way simplifying its analysis and visualization.

 Documentation index:
 ~~~~~~~~~~~~~~~~~~~~